Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation: Experimental Analysis and Findings

 \subsection{What Impact Does Retrieval Augmentation Have on LLMs?}

-Following the analysis of the open-domain QA performance of LLMs, we next study the effect of retrieval augmentation on LLMs.

-Our experiments are conducted in a retrieval-augmented setting, and we introduce several sources for retrieval augmentation, including sparse retrieval, dense retrieval, and ChatGPT, which are detailed in Section~\ref{sec:retrieval-sources}.
-Specifically, with the supporting documents from retrievers, we employ the priori judgement to determine whether to give up answering the questions, and the posteriori judgement to assess the correctness of answers generated by LLMs.
+Following the analysis under the closed-book setting, we next study the retrieval augmentation setting.
+Specifically, with the supporting documents from retrievers, we employ the priori judgement to determine whether to give up answering, and the posteriori judgement to assess the correctness of answers generated by LLMs.
 Additionally, we employ QA prompting to guide LLMs in answering the questions.